 Although, most children belonging to this category work towards establishing a certain identity - one that can be associated with hard work and trust - yet they become more adept at lying.
 At the same time, children of this age group are also more sensitive to the repercussions of their actions.

 Parents should be straightforward with tweens and make them see the differences between a white lie and a normal lie, and the motive behind both.

 Children of this age pass through more feelings of insecurity and may even invent false scenarios to grab the attention and interest of adults.

-As our children grow older and realise the value of speaking the truth, we can also teach them how to understand situations where they can tell the truth and where they can resort to a white lie.
+As our children grow older and realize the value of speaking the truth, we can also teach them how to understand situations where they can tell the truth and where they can resort to a white lie.
 Remember, children cannot avoid lying.
-However, it is the duty of parents to make them realise the negative effects of lying before it lands them in trouble.
+However, it is the duty of parents to make them realize the negative effects of lying before it lands them in trouble.

 As the main role models for children, parents have an important part to play in showcasing honesty and must take it upon themselves to help children differentiate between white lies and lies.

 ParentCircle is a magazine that empowers parents to raise successful and happy children.
 SUBSCRIBE NOW